byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Waterborne infections account for 80% of all infectious diseases.**
 There is a serious global environmental resource problem of water, soil and energy that are now coming to bear on *Life As People Know It:* food production, malnutrition, the incidence of diseases, ... . ***By 2025, half the world population will be living in water-stressed areas.***(WHO) People are literally killing the micro-biome with chemicals that alter this grand vast unknowable microbial balance of Mother Earth.

-**Water, the “universal solvent,”** water is a major constituent of the soil and exerts a strong influence on soil biota because many of the biota are adapted to life in a saturated atmosphere.
+**Water, the “universal solvent,”** is a major constituent of the soil and exerts a strong influence on soil biota because many of the biota are adapted to life in a saturated atmosphere.

 **Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.**

-#### *Pro-biotic Eco-enzyme is a viable solution to some very big problems.
+#### *Pro-biotic Eco-enzyme is a viable solution to some very big problems.*

 **Pro*Biotic*; For Life.**

 **Science defines Pro-biotic as live micro-organisms that, "when administered in adequate amounts, confer a health benefit on the host."**

-***Cultivate Cultures That Heal.
-The Gift of Life is in the giving.**
-By symbiotically keeping the body healthy and restoring vitality and strength to the environment.
-It is easily done at negligible cost, free of harmful pollutants, effective, and multipurpose.*
+***The Gift of Life is in the giving, conservation is the consequence of production.
+Cultivating cultures that heal, symbiotically keep the body healthy while restoring vitality and strength to the environment.
+It is easily done at negligible cost, free of harmful pollutants, effective, and multipurpose.***

 #### *The micro-biome connection between Humans and the Soil.*